amah/async/documentation.md

 * on failure, the callback method `error(Throwable e)` must to report occurred exception.
 As a consequence the asynchronous function should not throw any exception at runtime.
 Sometime caller of the asynchronous function may handle exception an reports it to the callback object to allege the asynchronous function code.

-In addition to the contract, it is highly recommended to perform these call at tail position as the callback notification marks the end of the asynchronous function execution.

 In Java language, asynchronous functions are defined through `FunctionAsync` interface defined as following